Head-related transfer function: HRTF phase synthesis

 There is less reliable phase estimation in the very low part of the frequency band, and in the upper frequencies the phase response is affected by the features of the pinna.
 Earlier studies also show that the HRTF phase response is mostly linear and that listeners are insensitive to the details of the interaural phase spectrum as long as the interaural time delay (ITD) of the combined low-frequency part of the waveform is maintained.
 This is the modeled phase response of the subject HRTF as a time delay, dependent on the direction and elevation.

 A scaling factor is a function of the anthropometric features.
 For example, a training set of N subjects would consider each HRTF phase and describe a single ITD scaling factor as the average delay of the group.
-This computed scaling factor can estimate the time delay as function of the direction and elevation for any given individual.
+This computed scaling factor can estimate the time delay as a function of the direction and elevation for any given individual.
 Converting the time delay to phase response for the left and the right ears is trivial.